TankedThomas/ZX80/README.md

 However, KiCad doesn't handle the logic of this part particularly well, so I've had to implement some work-arounds.
 If you have a better solution, please feel free to correct it yourself or let me know what can be done.

 Also, I cannot 3D model whatsoever, so I picked a similarly-shaped component's 3D model and stretched it into an approximately appropriate shape.
 If anyone would like to make a proper 3D model of the modulator, please let me know.
 I have original UHF and VHF modulators from Astec which I can measure if need be.

 In the interim, I am working on (and almost finished) recreating the UM1233 itself with KiCad so that at least there is a solid point of reference.
 These things are getting harder to come by, and in some cases, weren't used outside of European countries (e.g. the New Zealand and possibly Australian ZX81 used the USA VHF modulator from Astec instead, which has the RF jack on the opposite side of the modulator).
+Expect a repo for the UM1233 in the near future.

 ## Current Mysteries

 - What was the original ROM chip used?
-One version of the Issue 2 schematic calls it an 8332 (of which I cannot find concrete evidence this even existed), and the other calls it a 2332.
+&nbsp;&nbsp;One version of the Issue 2 schematic calls it an 8332 (of which I cannot find concrete evidence this even existed), and the other calls it a 2332.
 I have seen various other names thrown around, such as the TMS4732 (Texas Instruments 32k) and D2364C (64k, made by NEC I believe - seems likely this was used for the upgrade ROM i.e. the ZX81 ROM, not the original, as it's twice the required size).

 - Why do many components seem to be of a non-standard size?
-Assuming the foil sizing in KiCad is correct (which it seems to be, but I'm not certain), many KiCad footprints don't line up with the vias on the foils.
+&nbsp;&nbsp;Assuming the foil sizing in KiCad is correct (which it seems to be, but I'm not certain), many KiCad footprints don't line up with the vias on the foils.
 This may be due to how the original PCB was designed, where they weren't worried about making it an exact match for any one size (e.g. because the legs of components such as diodes and resistors are much longer than necessary anyway, so sizing leeway between each component is fine... until you try to replicate it with modern software).

 - Can the power and ground pins for all the ICs that are not marked on the original schematic be hidden (instead of sitting off the bottom of the page) in the KiCad schematic without upsetting KiCad's Electrical Rules Checker?

 - How can the address lines be connected like the original schematic without causing problems in KiCad?
-Kind of a major issue - this ties most of the address lines together, which isn't really correct (look at the rear PCB foil for a good example of how they're meant to linked).
+&nbsp;&nbsp;Kind of a major issue - this ties most of the address lines together, which isn't really correct (look at the rear PCB foil for a good example of how they're meant to linked).
 This throws all sorts of errors in KiCad, including making the PCB layout an inaccurate mess.

 - Is ~{SYNC} used anywhere outside of IC19 pin 6?

 - Why the discrepancy between schematics (especially since both are for Issue 2)?

 - What is the correct value for TR1?
-Supposedly, it should be a ZTX329.
+&nbsp;&nbsp;Supposedly, it should be a ZTX329.

 - Why is a net label required for `A8'` to connect properly on IC2 (ROM) pin 23 when no other address lines appear to have this issue?

 - What are the missing values for the 60Hz parts?
-There are photos floating around of 60Hz versions so this could be reverse-engineered from those, as I have done for some of the known values (check the parts list CSV).
+&nbsp;&nbsp;There are photos floating around of 60Hz versions so this could be reverse-engineered from those, as I have done for some of the known values (check the parts list CSV).

 If I think of more unknowns (at least to me), I'll add them later.
 Feel free to open an issue to contribute your own if you think it's crucial.

 ## Contributing